pulumi/pulumi-hugo/themes/default/content/product/_index.md

     and tame cloud complexity -- something we call Cloud Engineering.

 overview:
-    title: Universal Infrastructure as Code for Engineers
+    title: Infrastructure as Code for Engineers
     description: |
-        Ship infrastructure faster with software engineering and an API-first approach.
-Use Pulumi’s open source SDK with your favorite languages and software ecosystems to deploy on any cloud, and scale infrastructure as code across your team securely with enterprise-grade SaaS.
+        Ship infrastructure faster with software engineering and an API-driven approach.
+Use Pulumi’s open source SDK with your favorite languages and software ecosystems to deploy infrastructure on any cloud, and securely scale infrastructure as code adoption across your team with enterprise-grade SaaS.

 key_features:
     title: Key features